 |Windows DNS||Yes||0||2 days*||2 MiB*|

-There is a lot to unpack in this table, not at least what these clients are and where you may encounter them.
+There’s a lot to unpack in this table, not at least what these clients are and where you may encounter them.
 I’ll quickly go through every one in turn.

 Note that there may be multiple DNS caches involved.
-E.g. a single response could be cached in Firefox, the Windows DNS cache, and in dnsmasq on the end-users router in additional to their ISP’s DNS cache.
+A single response could be cached in Firefox, the Windows DNS cache, and in dnsmasq on the end-users router in additional to their ISP’s DNS cache.
 Each step in the chain can reinforce their own policies and even rewrite the original DNS response accordingly.

 The Android platform (excluding the Chromium WebView) version 4.1 and newer store up to 16 addresses for exactly 2 seconds at a time.
 The oldest address is discarded when the cache is full.
 Android 4.0 and older stored the same number of addresses for up to 10 minutes.
 The TTL value is ignored.
 Apps can override these values and maintain their own cache.